by Michael Botur

 ‘I’m pretty sure we need to swap, um, swap details, I mean—’

 ‘So you lost a coupla chips off your bumper.
 Get yaself a can of spraypaint from Mitre 10, problem solved.’

 ‘But – but I mean, don’t you need to hop out and, um, like, check for dents?’

 ‘Did I stutter?
 You gonna move or what?’

-You ask Livvy for her patience, give your little girl a quick thousand kisses, promise you’ll make this horrible incident up to her, get back in your car and reverse.
+You ask Livvy for her patience, give your little girl a quick thousand kisses, promise you’ll make this horrible incident up to her, get back in your car and reverse with the hazard lights on.
 There must be ten, twelve cars waiting patiently at each mouth of the roundabout.
 You’re holding everybody up.
 A few hours into the day and already you’ve fucked up.
 Typical.